mahayasa/ctgan-enn-cs/README.md

 <br><br>

 <img src="https://github.com/mahayasa/ctgan-enn-cs/blob/main/image/ctgan-enn-cs.png" alt="Sample Image" width="100%">
-The objective of CTGAN-ENN-CS is fine-tuning on hyperparameter of the lassifier in 𝑐𝑙𝑎𝑠𝑠_𝑤𝑒𝑖𝑔ℎ𝑡 hyperparameter.
+The objective of CostLearnGAN is fine-tuning on hyperparameter of the lassifier in 𝑐𝑙𝑎𝑠𝑠_𝑤𝑒𝑖𝑔ℎ𝑡 hyperparameter.
 This involves adjusting the weights assigned to the classes in the loss function to handle class

 ## Results
-CTGAN-ENN-CS framework surpasses the CTGAN-ENN on average on AUC-ROC, F1-Score, and G-Mean evaluation metrics, the result also shows CTGAN-ENN-CS was more robust than CTGAN-ENN in all classical machine learning algorithms.
+CostLearnGAN framework surpasses the CTGAN-ENN on average on AUC-ROC, F1-Score, and G-Mean evaluation metrics, the result also shows CTGAN-ENN-CS was more robust than CTGAN-ENN in all classical machine learning algorithms.

 ### Key Findings
 - Cost-Sensitive learning was able to improve hybrid sampling method on classical machine learning (DT,SVM,LR)
-- CTGAN-ENN-CS improved performance on customer churn prediction on AUC, F1-Score and G-Mean metrics
+- CostLearnGAN improved performance on customer churn prediction on AUC, F1-Score and G-Mean metrics
-- CTGAN-ENN-CS was the most robust performance on all algorithm
+- CostLearnGAN was the most robust performance on all algorithm
-- The most siginificant algorithm improvement by CTGAN-ENN-CS was on SVM

 ## Future Work